 Needle Aponeurotomy for Dupuytren's Disease

-Until recently, U.S. orthopaedic surgeons were unfamiliar with the procedure of needle aponeurotomy (NA) for the treatment of contracted Dupuytren’s cords in the hand.
-During NA, the surgeon uses a small hypodermic needle to divide and sever the contracting bands in the diseased areas of the palm and fingers.
+Until10 years ago, U.S. hand surgeons were unfamiliar with the procedure of needle aponeurotomy (NA) for the treatment of Dupuytren’s contracture.
 The technique was developed in Paris by Dr. Jean-Luc Lermusiaux, a rheumatologist, in the early 1950s and has been used by rheumatologists in France for the past 30 years.
-It was introduced to the U.S. four years ago by Charles Eaton, M.D., who currently trains hand surgeons on the technique.
+It was introduced to the U.S. four years ago by Charles Eaton, M.D.

 NA patients also require little or no pain medication afterwards.
-Complications that may occur from Dupuytren's surgery appear to be much less likely with NA, probably due to the less traumatic nature of the procedure.
-In the event the disease returns, which happens in about 50 percent of patients, NA can be repeated many times, if necessary.
+Complications that may occur from Dupuytren’s surgery are much less likely with NA, probably due to the less invasive nature of the procedure.
+In the event the deformity returns, which happens in about 50 percent of patients, NA can usually be repeated.

 Can't find the health information you’re looking for?